The Rockville Centre

-The National Center for Missing and Exploited Children spearheads national efforts to locate and recover missing children and to raise public awareness about ways to prevent child abduction, molestation and sexual exploitation.
-The NCMEC is a private, non-profit organization which works in cooperation with the U.S. Department of Justice, The Office of Juvenile Justice and Delinquency Prevention.
-Through its tool free national hot-line 1-800 THE LOST, it has processed over 1.3 million calls resulting in the recovery of over 47,000 children.
+The National Center for Missing and Exploited Children spearheads national efforts to locate and recover missing children and to raise public awareness about ways to prevent child abduction, molestation, and sexual exploitation.
+The NCMEC is a private, non-profit organization that works in cooperation with the U.S. Department of Justice, The Office of Juvenile Justice, and Delinquency Prevention.
+Through its tool-free national hot-line 1-800 THE LOST, it has processed over 1.3 million calls resulting in the recovery of over 47,000 children.

 Bridges To Peace

-Bridges To Peace is a non-for-profit organization founded on the conviction that peace and reconciliation in Northern Ireland can be secured by working at the grass roots level, in the local communities to promote peacemaking initiatives that recognize the rights of all citizens.
-The organization's main project areas are: Reconciliation, Cross-Community Dialogue, Human Rights and Justice and the Involvement of Women in the Democratic Process.
+Bridges To Peace is a not-for-profit organization founded on the conviction that peace and reconciliation in Northern Ireland can be secured by working at the grassroots level, in the local communities to promote peacemaking initiatives that recognize the rights of all citizens.
+The organization's main project areas are Reconciliation, Cross-Community Dialogue, Human Rights and Justice, and the Involvement of Women in the Democratic Process.

 St. Agnes Parish Outreach Program

 For over 26 years, St. Agnes Parish Service Center has been helping people from all parts of the Rockville Centre community.
-Based on love of neighbors and the love of God, the Center provides resources to those in need throughout the year.
-Though Rockville Centre is widely regarded as an affluent community, more than eight hundred residents live below the poverty level, and more than 200 families qualify for Federal rent subsidies.
-Working cooperatively with other community outreach programs, The St. Agnes Outreach Program provides food, clothing and other assistance to those in need, without regard for race, creed or color.
+Based on a love of neighbors and the love of God, the Center provides resources to those in need throughout the year.
+Though Rockville Centre is widely regarded as an affluent community, more than eight hundred residents live below the poverty level, and more than 200 families qualify for federal rent subsidies.
+Working cooperatively with other community outreach programs, The St. Agnes Outreach Program provides food, clothing, and other assistance to those in need, without regard for race, creed, or color.

 The Leukemia Society of America